Search

 ()

-The hormones in your body are part of a delicately coordinated system that has evolved in symbiosis with the environment and with all of our body’s internal systems over millions of years.
 Each system, and each part of the system, is coordinated with and depends on the rest.
-Our hormones send chemical messages to our organs and tissues and skeletal system to keep us healthy and functioning properly for our current environment and age.
+Our hormones send chemical messages to our organs, tissues, and skeletal system to keep us healthy and functioning correctly for our current environment and age.

 Our Hormones Make Up a Communication System

-Our hormones send molecular signals – a kind of messenger, or communications, system – to orchestrate and control the many functions of our body’s tissues and organs.
-When that “communications system” is working properly, the exact timing and exact amount of each hormone is in perfect proportion so that our tissues and organs do what they are supposed to do at the right time and to the right degree.
-If that does not happen, our bodily systems literally won’t “know” what to do, and may often do the wrong thing – at great detriment to our health.
+When that “communications system” works correctly, the exact timing and exact amount of each hormone are in perfect proportion so that our tissues and organs do what they are supposed to do at the right time and to the right degree.

 The Effects of Alcohol on Hormone Production